XTB Review: What Can You Expect From This Online Trading Platform in 2023?

 XTB Account Types

-XTB offers three types of accounts: basic, standard and pro.
+XTB offers two types of accounts: standard and pro.
 Here are the main differences between the two accounts.

 Traders can also open a demo account, where they can trade risk-free for four weeks with £100k in virtual funds.

 XTB fees and commissions depend both on the instrument traded and the type of account.
 For some products, such as forex or index trading with a pro account, XTB spreads are competitive.